jdriscoll/jdriscoll.github.com/blog/_posts/2013-01-26-one-week-with-appcode.markdown

 ### Inspections

 Like Xcode, AppCode constantly evaluates your project and warns you of problems in real time (I believe the latest EAP has support for Clang static analysis too) and can offer to fix many issue automatically.
-It also has great code reformatting support and can example your files, or your project, for unused imports and remove them.
+It also has great code reformatting support and can examine your files, or your project, for unused imports and remove them.
 The import optimization is a little aggressive for my tastes (I often want to have an import in the source file even if it's in my pre-compiled header file) but it's never broken anything.

 ## There's Got to Be a Catch?